Section 3010—Scope and Applicability

-Agencies must maintain adequate records in support of moneys being held for rightful owners in account 20X6133.
-The individual records of all items transferred to the miscellaneous receipt account --1060 are to be filed in a closed file in the event claims are received.
+Agencies must maintain adequate records in support of moneys held for rightful owners in account 20X6133.
+Agencies must retain individual records of all items transferred to the miscellaneous receipts account “1060” according to the agency's retention policy, but in any event, not less than 7 years.
 In addition, agencies must:

-Direct inquiries concerning this chapter to:
+Direct inquiries concerning this chapter may go to:

 Bureau of the Fiscal Service

 Refund of Moneys Erroneously Received and Covered (Indefinite)

 Payment of Unclaimed Moneys

 Summary of Updates